Heroes Story: Meet Jillian

-When Jillian was diagnosed with Rhabdomyosarcoma, a form of pediatric cancer.
-The once self-conﬁdent, energetic, girl became withdrawn and sad.
+When Jillian was diagnosed with Rhabdomyosarcoma, a form of pediatric cancer, the once self-confident and energetic girl became withdrawn and sad.

-Jillian’s family told us that everyone in the Kids Kicking Cancer program is so kind and helpful like a family.
-The Sensei’s are so good at working with the kids.
-Her family was grateful that other parents shared advice for going through the cancer journey.
+Jillian’s family has told us that everyone in the Kids Kicking Cancer program is so kind and helpful – like a family.
+The Martial Arts Therapists are so good at working with the kids.
+Her family was also grateful that other parents shared advice for going through the cancer journey.
 Her family says that everyone helps each other out.

 Now it’s Jillian’s turn to help other children going through cancer treatments.
 She has already started teaching through martial arts demonstrations, television segments, and sharing during class.
 Kids Kicking Cancer is a “positive constant” that Jillian and her family continue to benefit from tremendously.